facontidavide/CPP_Optimizations_Diary/docs/strings_concatenation.md

 We do, but we need to use some heavy weapons of Modern C++: **variadic templates**.

-There is a very [nice article about variadic templates here](https://arne-mertz.de/2016/11/more-variadic-templates/), that you should probably need if you are not familiar with them.
+There is a very [nice article about variadic templates here](https://arne-mertz.de/2016/11/more-variadic-templates/), that you should probably read if you are not familiar with them.

 ```C++